 Police’s Key Performance Indicators

-WA Police has 14 Key Performance Indicators (KPIs) to allow its performance to be measured, monitored, evaluated, reported and improved.
+The WA Police Force has 14 Key Performance Indicators (KPIs) to allow its performance to be measured, monitored, evaluated, reported and improved.

 The KPIs provide information about the effectiveness and efficiency of police services.
-They play a key role in managing performance at all levels in the WA Police.
-The KPIs are reported against in every WA Police Annual Report.
+They play a key role in managing performance at all levels in the the WA Police Force.
+The KPIs are reported against in every WA Police Force Annual Report.